How can I get a copy of my application?

 To withdraw from an exam, please send an email indicating that you are withdrawing from the exam.
 The email must affirmatively state that you are withdrawing from the examination.
 An email that indicates you are considering withdrawing from the exam will not be considered as a withdrawal from the exam.
 Emails must be received by July 1st for a July exam and February 1st for a February exam in order to receive a partial refund ($150).
 Fees cannot be applied to a future exam.

-Please note that a passport photo must be uploaded to each exam application, including applications for re-exam.
+The color photo must be uploaded to each exam application, including applications for re-exam.
 If you are submitting a re-exam application you may use the same photo from the last application (providing that it is still representative) but it must be uploaded to the current application.
 Failure to upload a proper passport photo or uploading the photo in any format other than .jpg will result in a determination that you are not eligible to sit for the bar examination.

 May I use my school email address as my Synergy login?